Magical Dinas Emrys – Battle Of The Dragons And Merlin’s Hidden Treasure

-Dinas Emrys is a unique and important ancient site.
+Dinas Emrys is a unique ancient site.
 Not only is it mentioned in myths and legends, but the place is also of great historical importance.

 Archaeological Discoveries At Dinas Emrys

-Remains of the Iron Age hillfort that once stood there can still be seen, but what purpose did the building serve?
-Some historians suggest it was once a castle built by Llywelyn the Last (1223 – 1282) who was the last prince of Wales before its conquest by Edward I of England.
+The Iron Age hillfort remains that once stood there can still be seen, but what purpose did the building serve?
+Some historians suggest it was once a castle built by Llywelyn the Last (1223 – 1282), the last prince of Wales before its conquest by Edward I of England.

 It is possible the castle once guarded the road to the mountain pass of Snowdon.
-The fortification had strong stone walls between 2.5 and 3 meters (8 and 10 ft) thick and archaeological excavations reveal that though the site is pre-Roman, it was inhabited in the Roman period.
+The fortification had strong stone walls between 2.5 and 3 meters (8 and 10 ft) thick, and archaeological excavations reveal that it was inhabited in the Roman period though the site is pre-Roman.

-It is believed that Merlin, a famous wizard mentioned in Arthurian legend and medieval Welsh poetry stayed for some time at Dinas Emrys.
+Merlin, a famous wizard mentioned in Arthurian legend and medieval Welsh poetry, stayed for some time at Dinas Emrys.

-The treasure is meant for a particular person, who is identified only as a youth with yellow hair and blue eyes.
-When he is near the spot, a bell will ring and the barrier will crumble as he sets foot on it.
+The treasure is meant for a particular person, identified only as a youth with yellow hair and blue eyes.
+A bell will ring when he is near the spot, and the barrier will crumble as he sets foot on it.
 The bell has not rung yet.
-Treasure-seekers who have looked for the cave have been frightened off, it is said, by thunderstorms and other portents.”
+Treasure-seekers who have looked for the cave have been frightened off, it is said, by thunderstorms and other portents."

 Dinas Emrys And The Legend Of Vortigern

+From a historical perspective, Vortigern is a very complex figure.
+Vortigern may have been the King of Britons in the 5th century.
 According to a legend, King Vortigern had his stronghold at Dinas Emrys.
-From a historical perspective, Vortigern is a very complex figure.
-Vortigern may have been King of Britons in the 5th century.

-It is believed King Vortigern invited Hengist and Horsa, the legendary Anglo-Saxon warrior brothers and leaders of first settlers in Britain to help him fight the Picts and Scots.
-However, they revolted, killing his son in the process and forming the Kingdom of Kent.
-It is said that King Vortigern then took refuge in North Wales.
+Tradition has it that King Vortigern invited Hengist and Horsa, the legendary Anglo-Saxon warrior brothers and leaders of the first settlers in Britain, to help him fight the Picts and Scots.
+However, they revolted, killing his son and forming the Kingdom of Kent.
+King Vortigern then took refuge in North Wales.

-According to the story in the ninth century Historia Britonum of Nennius, embellished by Geoffrey of Monmouth King Vortigern constructed a hiding place in Wales.
+According to the story in the ninth-century Historia Britonum of Nennius, decorated by Geoffrey of Monmouth, King Vortigern constructed a hiding place in Wales.

-“Vortigern, driven to desperation, consulted soothsayers – by courtesy, magicians.
-They advised him to give up the attempt to control his kingdom, and instead to build himself an impregnable stronghold in some remote place, where he could at least survive.
-After considering several possible sites, he tried Snowdonia and picked out the hill-fort now known as Dinas Emrys,” Ashe writes.
+"Vortigern, driven to desperation, consulted soothsayers – by courtesy, magicians.
+They advised him to give up the attempt to control his kingdom and build himself an impregnable stronghold in some remote place where he could survive.
+After considering several possible sites, he tried Snowdonia and picked out the hillfort now known as Dinas Emrys," Ashe writes.

 However, things did not go as planned.
 The problem with the built towers was that they collapsed every morning.
 "Every time the base of the tower began to take shape, it fell to pieces, and all the materials vanished into the earth," Ashe explains.